 and let it kill you.

 How do I reconcile the drive to do more without devaluing my music, while staying true to my heart?
-This question kept stinging me for quite some time, and in a sense I haven't found an answer yet.
+This question is stinging me for quite some time, and I haven't found an answer yet.
 There are, however, some new attempts.
 For instance, at the beginning of the year I wrote extensively on why I only have one music project.
 As I said earlier in this journal, this is no longer true.
 The only thing that has changed with respect to that journal is an unease at the rate at which I publish my music.
 Giving energies to different projects, while respecting ᚼᛁᛆᚱᛐᛆᚿᛋ' identity, allows me to keep pursuing this hobby at my own pace, and at the same time having a more manageable output on each different project.
 In addition, I'll be able to explore different soundscapes (ones that I thought I was incapable of creating) and themes not really fitting ᚼᛁᛆᚱᛐᛆᚿᛋ.

 There's more to my strategy for a more sustainable 2025, including trying to funnel part of my energies into new activities still related to my music journey, but for now it's best to leave everything shrouded in mystery.